devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ### Registry type

 Select type of Registry from the drop-down, Currently we are Supporting Multiple Types of Container Registry across Global Platforms.
-Default `ECR` is Selected
+By default `ECR` is Selected

 Registries we are Supporting are-: